ukncsc/zero-trust-architecture/02-Know-your-User-Service-and-Device-identities.md

 Each device owned by your organisation should be uniquely identifiable in a single device directory.
 This enables efficient asset management and provides clear visibility of the devices which access your services and data.

 Policies you define later will use compliance and health claims from a device to make decisions about which data it can access and the actions it can perform.
-A strong identity is required to ensure these claims can be authenticated.
+A strong identity is required to ensure these claims can be validated.

 The confidence you can have in a device's identity depends on the device type, hardware and platform: